 Booking a vacation has never been easier – or more difficult.
-We have the tools to seamlessly book flights, accommodation, car hire and tours at the click of the button.
-But we also have paralyzing amounts of information to sort through and assess when choosing when to go, where to stay and what to do.
+We have the tools to seamlessly book flights, accommodation, car hire, and tours at the click of a button.
+But we also have paralyzing amounts of information to sort through and assess when choosing when to go, where to stay, and what to do.

 We know that sentiment analysis can make short work of reviews, so let’s see how it can help in selecting a hotel for my forthcoming vacation.
 The hotel that has caught my eye is the Bellagio in Las Vegas, but I want to make sure that it lives up to expectations before making a booking.

 First I need to scrape the reviews found on the hotel’s TripAdvisor page.
 To do this I’m going to use a simple point-and-click web scraping tool called Octoparse.
 Octoparse features clear-as-you-go instructions and requires no coding knowledge.